tito21/resume/source.md

 ::: blur
 Master in Electrical Engineer with an focus in magnetic resonance imaging (MRI) and medical imaging.
 I have experience working on deep learning research to accelerate and improve MRI.
-Currently I work as a research engineer at the iHealth Millennium Institute for Intelligent Healthcare Engineer in Santiago Chile
+Currently I work as a research assitant at Imperial College London.
 :::

 :::